 Tevi (Cornish for ‘grow’) is a new, unique and exciting EU-funded venture which aims to do two things, simultaneously; create both economic and environmental growth in Cornwall and the Isles of Scilly.

-The initiative, which runs until 2021, provides small and medium-sized enterprises across the county with expert consultation, opportunities for recognition and certification, and grant funding.
+The initiative, which has been granted an extension to continue until December 2022, provides small and medium-sized enterprises across the county with expert consultation, opportunities for recognition and certification, and grant funding.
 We want to help enterprises make the most of the prized asset upon which they rely – our beautiful natural environment – by helping them grow their business.

 Tevi supports enterprises to become more efficient with their natural resource use and to minimise their waste in smart and innovative ways as part of the global transition towards a circular economy.
 The work is led by the University of Exeter, and is delivered in partnership with the Cornwall Wildlife Trust, Cornwall Council and the Cornwall Development Company.